 - The Facility As detailed earlier, the Company has entered into a lease agreement in respect of the Facility, with a lease commitment of 5 years, commencing August 1, 2020, with an annual commitment of \$30,000.
-As at December 31, 2020, the additional costs incurred to set up the Facility was approximately \$24,000 and included the cost of coating the floors and ceiling, setting up the heating, ventilation, and air conditioning systems, and other leasehold improvements.
-The costs were incurred during Q2 of the current fiscal year. - E-Commerce Platform In September 2020, the Company entered into an agreement for the design and development of the E-Commerce Platform, for a fee of \$5,200 to be paid in two instalments.
+As at September 30, 2021, the additional costs incurred to set up the Facility was approximately \$24,000 and included the cost of coating the floors and ceiling, setting up the heating, ventilation, and air conditioning systems, and other leasehold improvements. - E-Commerce Platform In September 2020, the Company entered into an agreement for the design and development of the E-Commerce Platform, for a fee of \$5,200 to be paid in two instalments.
 The first instalment was paid on commencement of the project (paid in September 2020), the second on completion (paid in November 2020).
-Additional consulting fees related to the development were approximately \$8,000 (of which \$2,600 was paid during the Q2 2020).
-Scarlette Lillie Science Innovation -As at March 31, 2021 and the date of this MD&A, the Company has no capital commitments for funding this division.
-As previously noted, the Company is still assessing the nature of it future operations and investments of this division.
-Should the Mera acquisition be completed, it will be - Super Smart Distribution Arrangement In connection with the Super Smart Distribution Arrangement, the Company is committed to provide Super Smart with a VR Headset, an iPad and train the employees on iMIC Centre and incur approximately \$5,000 in hard costs and expenses.
+Additional consulting fees related to the development were approximately \$8,000 (of which \$2,600 was paid during the Q2 2020). - Super Smart Distribution Arrangement In connection with the Super Smart Distribution Arrangement, the Company is committed to provide Super Smart with a VR Headset, an iPad and train the employees on iMIC Centre and incur approximately \$5,000 in hard costs and expenses.
 To date, no expenses have been incurred. - Joint Venture with Halo Labs In connection with the Company's proposed Joint Venture with Halo Labs, the Company is currently not committed to spending any funds.
 However, if the Company enters into a binding agreement, the Company anticipates committing to incurring approximately \$150,000 in the build out of a facility, and estimated costs of \$1,000,000 allocated for the purchase of equipment required for the facility. - Disruptive Pharma Joint Venture In connection with the Company's LOI with Disruptive Pharma, the Company is currently not committed to spending any funds.
-However, if the Company enters into a binding agreement, the Company anticipates future costs. - Mera Life Acquisition - In connection with the Company's proposed acquisition of Mera Life, the Company is currently not committed to spending any funds.
-However, if the Company enters into a binding agreement, the Company anticipates committing to spending cash of approximately \$1,500,000 for lab equipment and facilities. - Wisdom Truffle In connection with the Wisdom Truffle campaign, the Company has committed to a fee of US\$50,000 (approximately \$65,000) over two phases of product development, as well as a 5% Royalty Fee of net sales to be paid to the designer.
-To date, the Company has spent \$45,300.
+However, if the Company enters into a binding

+- agreement, the Company anticipates future costs. - Mera Life Acquisition (Scarlette Lillie Science and Innovation) In connection with the Company's acquisition of Mera Life, the Company anticipates committing to spending cash of approximately \$1,500,000 for lab equipment and facilities. - Wisdom Truffle In connection with the Wisdom Truffle campaign, the Company has committed to a fee of US\$50,000 (approximately \$65,000) over two phases of product development, as well as a 5% Royalty Fee of net sales to be paid to the designer.
+To date, the Company has spent \$180,794.